VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-multi-bus.rst

 Using the admin page:

-Navigate back to the VOLTTRON Central admin authentication page.
+Navigate back to the platform web admin authentication page.
 You should see a pending request under the ZMQ Keys Pending Authorization header.

 .. image:: files/zmq_pending_credential_1.png